amirabd2130/FastAPI_OMDB/README.md

 # FastAPI_OMDB v1.0.0

 A simple API service implemented using FastAPI to retrieve movie data from the OMDB API and store it in the database.
-The endpoints include:
+The available endpoints are:

-- `/user/create` to create a user.
+- `/user/create`: Used for creating a user.
+Requires specifying at least `username` and `password`.

-- `/movie/init` to fetch data from OMDB and store it in the database if the latter is empty.
+- `/movie/init`: Fetches data from OMDB and stores it in the database if it's empty.
+You can specify a keyword like 'love' for `title` and use `count` to determine the number of records to retrieve.

-- `/movie/add` to search for a movie by title, retrieve all details from OMDB, and store it in the database.
+- `/movie/add`: Searches for a movie by its `title` on OMDB, retrieves all details, and stores it in the database.

-- `/movie/list` to list existing movies in the database.
-Optional parameters limit (default 10) and offset (default 0) can be set.
+- `/movie/list`: Lists existing movies in the database.
+Optional parameters include `limit` (default 10) to specify the maximum records to return and `offset` (default 0) to specify the starting point.
+Records are sorted in ascending order by their `title`.

-- `/movie/get` to retrieve a movie from the database by imdb_id, title, or both.
+- `/movie/get`: Retrieves an existing movie from the database by its `imdb_id`, `title`, or both.

-- `/movie/delete/{imdb_id}` to delete a movie from the database by imdb_id.
-Note: Authorization is required for this operation.
+- `/movie/delete/{imdb_id}` [AUTHORIZATION REQUIRED]: Deletes an existing movie from the database by its `imdb_id`.

-- `/movie/cleanup` to delete all the movies from the database
+- `/movie/cleanup` [AUTHORIZATION REQUIRED]: Deletes all movies from the database.

-NOTE: `/movie/init` and `/movie/cleanup` are there to make the testing easier
+NOTE: `/movie/init` and `/movie/cleanup` are included to facilitate testing.

 # GCP

 ## Deploy to GCP

-Using `app.yaml` will deploy to GCP and can be access here:
+Use `app.yaml` for deploying the service to GCP.
+IMPORTANT: Ensure to modify the env_variables in the file according to your project specifications and credentials.

+Use the following command to deploy to GCP.
+Replace `PROJECT_NAME` and `VERSION_NUMBER`.

-`gcloud app deploy --project personal-1-2130 --version 1`
+`gcloud app deploy --project PROJECT_NAME --version VERSION_NUMBER`

-## Access the Deployed Service
+## Swagger Documentation & Testing

+You can test the service using the Swagger documentation accessible below.

 `https://fastapi-omdb-dot-personal-1-2130.ew.r.appspot.com/docs`